jadecobra/python_tdd_exercises/source/code/code_calculator.rst

 #######################################################
-How to create a Calculator: Tests and Solutions
+How to make a Calculator: Tests and Solutions
 #######################################################

 **********